dec-land/gd-format-backend/README.md

 Welcome to the GDScript Formatter Backend!
 This backend server is designed to format, lint, and convert GDScript.
 This runs on Bun and ElysiaJS.
 [Gdtoolkit](https://github.com/Scony/godot-gdscript-toolkit) is used for formatting and linting of GDScript.
 It exposes various routes to enhance the functionality of GDScript development.
 This is currently being used on [GDScript Formatter](https://www.gdscriptformatter.com/).
 The repository for the frontend can be found [here](https://github.com/dec-land/gd-format).

+---

+## TODO

+- [ ] Add 100% test coverage.
+- [ ] Add Husky pre-commit hooks for tests and successful build.
+- [ ] Fix fly.io automatic deployments.
+- [ ] Improve extraction of code within Chat GPT response for C# (fix the regex that was used).

+---

 ## Getting Started

 First, install bun if you haven't already: